albassam/gymwing/gymwingapp/README.md

 # GymWing

-GymWing is a mobile application that likely uses the device's accelerometer for tracking gym exercises.
+GymWing is a mobile application that uses the device's accelerometer for tracking gym exercises.

 ## Getting Started